Python Empty List | Guide to Using Empty Lists in Python

 Use Cases for Empty Lists

-Empty lists in Python, akin to our empty train, are more than just placeholders waiting for data.
+Empty lists in Python are more than just placeholders waiting for data.
 They are versatile tools that can be used in a variety of scenarios.
 Let’s discuss some of the most common use cases for empty lists and how they can enhance your Python programming journey.

 Initializing a List